sagemath/sage/src/doc/en/reference/references/index.rst

 ..
 [BS1996] Eric Bach, Jeffrey Shallit. *Algorithmic Number Theory,
             Vol. 1: Efficient Algorithms*.
 MIT Press, 1996.
 ISBN 978-0262024051.

 ..
+[BS1997] \I. Benjamini and O. Schramm, *Every graph with a positive Cheeger
+            constant contains a tree with a positive Cheeger constant*, Geometric and Functional Analysis 7 (1997), no. 3, 403-419.

+..
 [BS2003] \I. Bouyukliev and J. Simonis, Some new results on optimal
             codes over `F_5`, Designs, Codes and Cryptography 30,